Reconstructing Galactic magnetic fields from local measurements for backtracking ultra-high-energy cosmic rays: Results

 In the previous section we demonstrated the results of the geoVI algorithm applied to sparse and local measurements of a magnetic field for the case of a strong uniform component.
 However, the quality of the reconstruction should be judged in context, as different degrees of resolution are required in different applications.
 In fact, in this context, the GMF reconstruction is a means to an end, the latter being correcting for the effect of the GMF on the arrival direction of the UHECRs, given their arrival direction and energy as observed on Earth.
 Stated explicitly, \emph{given an observed arrival direction $\mathbf{\hat{v}}^{\text{obs}}$ of a charged particle of known lab frame energy and charge, what is the posterior distribution for its original, extragalactic direction assuming we are provided with sparse and local measurements of the GMF within a region $\mathcal{V}$ within which it traveled?} Since the geoVI algorithm returns as output sample configurations of the GMF drawn from the posterior, we can reconstruct the UHECR's path through each sample by solving the equations of motion backwards (for details on how this is carried out in practice, see Appendix \ref{appendix:2}).
 In the end, we are left with a distribution for possible paths, all converging to the velocity observed on Earth.

-An example can be seen in Fig. \ref{fig:backtrack}.
-For the situation presented in Fig. \ref{fig:ex1}, a particle of charge $e$ with final position $\mathbf{r}_i = (L/2,L/2,0)^T$ (Earth's location inside $\mathcal{V}$), velocity direction $\mathbf{\hat{v}}^{\text{obs}} = (0,0,-1)^T$, and energy in the lab frame $E = 5 \times 10^{19} \text{ }eV$ is backtracked through the true GMF (red line), as well as samples of the posterior distribution of the GMF given the local and sparse data shown in Fig. \ref{fig:10b} (magenta lines).
-A kernel density estimation (KDE) of the posterior distribution for the true arrival directions of the UHECR, based on $100$ posterior samples, is also shown in Fig. \ref{fig:Galactic_coords_Posterior_aniso}.
-It can be seen, at least in this case, that we are able to substantially correct for the effect of the GMF.
-In order to quantify this improvement, we use the Mahalanobis distance (\citealt{mahalanobis}) between a given arrival direction $\hat{\mathbf{v}}$, and the posterior distribution $P(\hat{\mathbf{v}} | d)$ acquired from the geoVI algorithm,
+For the situation presented in Fig. \ref{fig:ex1}, we consider a particle of charge $e$ with final position $\mathbf{r}_i = (L/2,L/2,0)^T$ (Earth's location inside $\mathcal{V}$), velocity direction $\mathbf{\hat{v}}^{\text{obs}} = (-90^\circ, 45^\circ)$ in Galactic coordinates, and energy in the lab frame $E = 5 \times 10^{19} \text{ }eV$ is backtracked through the true GMF, as well as samples of the posterior distribution of the GMF given the local and sparse data shown in Fig. \ref{fig:10b}.
+In Fig. \ref{fig:Galactic_coords_Posterior_aniso}, in Galactic coordinates, the observed arrival direction (black star), true arrival direction (red star), and posterior samples (dots in viridis colormap), are shown.
+The colormap corresponds to the mean posterior distribution as inferred from our samples using the IFT based density estimator DENSe (\citealt{DENSe}).
+The advantage of this method is that the parameters of the kernel are inferred instead of assumed, and the result of this algorithm are samples of possible distributions drawn from the posterior distribution of distributions, given the samples\footnote{In addition to the reference provided, the reader is advised to look at \hyperlink{https://ift.pages.mpcdf.de/public/dense/}{https://ift.pages.mpcdf.de/public/dense/} for further information.}.
+From the former, the mean is drawn as our estimate for the underlying distribution, shown in the colormap of Fig. \ref{fig:Galactic_coords_Posterior_aniso}.